wp-plugins/microblog-poster/readme.txt

 No worries, it's rather a simple procedure.

-    1. In order to post updates through the Twitter API you will need first to create your own Twitter App here: https://apps.twitter.com/
+    1. To auto post updates through the Twitter API you will need first to create your own Twitter App here: https://apps.twitter.com/

-    2. Once you have created your Twitter App you have to change its Access Level to be Read and Write.
+    2. Once, you have created your Twitter App you have to change its Access Level to be Read and Write.
     Browse to settings tab and click on 'Modify App Permissions'.
     Check the Access Level to be Read and Write.
-Save Settings.
+Save your Settings.

     3. Once this is done go back to the API Keys tab, at the bottom you should have a button 'Create my Access token', please do it.